Frequently Asked Questions

 Do I need an AI API key?

-By default, no — Sweet!
-CLI uses our billing relay (recommended).
-Just sign in:
+No — Sweet!
+CLI uses our billing relay which handles authentication automatically.
+Simply run:

 sweet login